 Activating the electronic lock on a hotel room door should be an easy victory.
 The Elite OS made it so.

-Most of these problems stemmed from the lock’s monolithic design and very limited visual instruction on how to get the card reader to work right the first time.
-The most common configuration was a single, blocky unit that combined card reader, door handle and locking mechanism, all mounted awkwardly to the face of the door.
+Observing hotel guests around the world during extensive consumer field research revealed how difficult it is to get an electronic lock to work on the first try.
+Most of these problems stemmed from the lock’s monolithic design and limited visual instruction on how to get the card reader to work right the first time.
+The most common configuration was a single, blocky unit that combined card reader, door handle, and locking mechanism, all mounted awkwardly to the face of the door.